 When the patient showed no improvement in his condition, his family requested the hospital for administration of plasma therapy on compassionate grounds, “a first of its kind treatment modality that was used for this disease in India,” it said.

-This patient has shown positive results and was recently weaned off ventilator support, the hospital authorities said.
+The hospital authorities said that this patient has shown positive results and was recently weaned off ventilator support.

-During the patient's treatment at Max Hospital, Saket, other standard treatment protocols were followed and one can say that plasma therapy could have worked as a catalyst in speeding up his recovery, he added.
+Other standard treatment protocols were followed during the patient’s treatment at Max Hospital, Saket.
+He added that plasma therapy could have worked as a catalyst in speeding up his recovery.

 “We cannot attribute 100 per cent recovery to plasma therapy only, as there are multiple factors which carved his path to recovery,” he said.